MaximilianFreitag/timemarks-for-youtube-channels/README.md

 __________________________________________________

 <br>
+Notes to myself:

-Note to myself: This is the code for fetching all the IDs of a YouTube channel
+- This is the code for fetching all the IDs of a YouTube channel

 --> https://colab.research.google.com/drive/1rlverbo9tYslhXyvKMQh591u6MylJWLu?usp=sharing

+- My code works for YouTube videos that are set to "only visible by link".
+So one can simply mirror an entire channel, set every video to "only accessible by link" and then even deleted videos from the original channel will still be searchable

 <br>